Unchahar Assembly constituency

 Unchahar is a constituency of the Uttar Pradesh Legislative Assembly covering the city of Unchahar in the Rae Bareli district of Uttar Pradesh, India.

 Unchahar is one of five assembly constituencies in the Lok Sabha constituency of Rae Bareli.
 It was established as instructed by the Delimitaion Order 2008.
 It is numbered 183 among the constituencies of Uttar Pradesh Legislative Assembly.

-Currently this seat is held by Samajwadi Party (who later defected to the Bharatiya Janata Party) candidate Manoj Kumar Pandey who won from the seat in the 2022 Uttar Pradesh Vidhan Sabha Elections defeating BJP candidate Amarpal Maurya by a margin of 6621 votes.
-Manoj Kumar Pandey has held this seat since the first election after its creation, 2012.
+Currently this seat is held by Manoj Pande (who later defected to the Bharatiya Janata Party) Manoj Kumar Pandey has held this seat since the first election after its creation, 2012.